superfly/docs/flyctl/cmd/flyctl_sftp_find.md

-Connect to a running instance of the current app.
+The SFTP FIND command lists files (from an optional root directory) on a remote VM.

 ## Usage
 ~~~
-flyctl ssh console [flags]
+flyctl sftp find [path] [flags]
 ~~~

 ## Options